deepsalunkhee/Multiplication-TM/README.md

+### Note:
+This was a my Semester 6 SPCC lab work, and I am not planning to make any further changes here so I am archiving this repo ✌🏽.
+Enjoy !

 # Unary Multiplication Turing Machine

 This Python program simulates a Turing machine capable of multiplying two unary numbers represented by strings of 1s.
 The program takes two unary numbers \( n \) and \( m \) as input and demonstrates the step-by-step execution of the Turing machine, printing the contents of the tape after each step.